ewasm/testnet/README.md

 - Join the [public Ewasm chatroom on Gitter](https://gitter.im/ewasm/Lobby)

 The team also hosts a (roughly) fortnightly public "Ewasm community hangout" call.
 Look for the the next scheduled call in [ewasm/pm issues](https://github.com/ewasm/pm/issues).
 Calls are announced, including dial-in information, in [ewasm/Lobby](https://gitter.im/ewasm/Lobby).
 Calls are also livestreamed and recorded.

+## Writing and compiling smart contracts

+One of the [design goals](https://github.com/ewasm/design/blob/master/rationale.md) of the Ewasm project is to support smart contract development in a wide range of languages, using a range of tooling, including existing, mature toolchains such as LLVM (C/C++, Kotlin, Rust, and [many others](https://en.wikipedia.org/wiki/LLVM)) and JavaScript/TypeScript.
+In theory, any language that can be compiled to Wasm can be used to write a smart contract (as long as it implements the [contract interface](https://github.com/ewasm/design/blob/master/contract_interface.md) and [Ethereum interface](https://github.com/ewasm/design/blob/master/eth_interface.md)).
+See [awesome-wasm-langs](https://github.com/appcypher/awesome-wasm-langs) for a reasonably up-to-date list of such languages.

+At present, we've developed support for the following languages and toolchains:

+- LLVM: C, C++, and Rust: documentation pending
+- [AssemblyScript](https://github.com/AssemblyScript/assemblyscript), a subset of TypeScript, which uses the JavaScript toolchain: see the [main document](assemblyscript.md) for more information on writing contracts in AssemblyScript

+If you're interested in adding support for another language, framework, or toolset, see the Contributing section above and reach out.

 ## Transacting